 Everyone has their own way of coping with difficult situations.
-Some people find it helpful to talk to family or friends.
-Others prefer to seek help from people outside their situation.
+You may find it helpful to talk to family or friends.
+Or you may prefer to seek help from people outside your situation.
 Some people prefer to keep their feelings to themselves.
 There is no right or wrong way to cope, but help is available if you need it.

 We have more information about coping with advanced cancer that you may find helpful.

 Macmillan is also here to support you.
 If you would like to talk, you can:

 Below is a sample of the sources used in our secondary lung cancer information.
 If you would like more information about the sources we use, please contact us at email@example.com

 Morton DL, Yao K. Nonsurgical Treatment of Pulmonary Metastases.
 In: Kufe DW, Pollock RE, Weichselbaum RR, et al.Holland-Frei Cancer Medicine.
 6th edition.
 Hamilton (ON): BC Decker; 2003.

 National Institute for Health and Clinical Excellence (NICE).
 Colorectal cancer NICE guideline Published: 29 January 2020

 Percutaneous radiofrequency ablation for primary and secondary lung cancers; NICE Interventional Procedure Guidance, December 2010